itsallearth/ESRI_to_gMap/README.md

 ## Installation

-Copy the ESRI_to_gMap.addin somewhere on your computer and double click it.
+Copy the `ESRI_to_gMap.esriaddin` file somewhere on your computer and double click it.
 This will add the addin to ArcMap.
-You will see the toolbar when you click customize > toolbars:
+When you open ArcMap and click customize > toolbars you will see the following:

 ![alt text](http://itsallearth.com/images/ESRItoGM.png "ESRI toolbar diagram").